conoroshea1996/elderJsTest/src/routes/blog/recruiting-software-can-help-recruiting-strategy.md

 ---
-title: "How recruiting software can help your recruiting strategy"
+title: 'How recruiting software can help your recruiting strategy'
-date: "2017-09-29"
+date: '2017-09-29'
 categories:
-  - "choosing-an-ats"
+  - 'choosing-an-ats'
-slug: "recruiting-software-can-help-recruiting-strategy"
+slug: 'recruiting-software-can-help-recruiting-strategy'
-seoTitle: "How recruiting software can help your recruiting strategy"
+seoTitle: 'How recruiting software can help your recruiting strategy'
-seoDescription: "Your recruiting strategy may contain many strands, but is your recruiting software solution the best way to keep them all together?"
+seoDescription: 'Your recruiting strategy may contain many strands, but is your recruiting software solution the best way to keep them all together?'
-author: "Orla-Hodnett"
+author: 'Orla-Hodnett'
-coverImage: "/images/pexels-photo-355175.jpeg"
+coverImage: '/images/pexels-photo-355175.jpeg'
 ---

 _Your recruiting strategy may contain many strands, but is your recruiting software solution the best way to keep them all together?_